Virginia woman tracks down long lost twin after three decades

 After three decades, and with the help of resourceful strangers on the internet, Rodney tracked down a long-lost twin brother who lives halfway across the country.

 Rodney was adopted by a family in Virginia and had little information about where her brother went.
 But she had a single photo of the two of them together.
-She also knew Cordova had suffered a stroke at birth, and has cerebral palsy.
+She also knew Cordova had suffered a stroke at birth and had cerebral palsy.
 One of his defining features, she said, was a clenched left hand.

 In the fall of 2021, Rodney lost her adoptive sister, Krystal.
 Devastated, she resolved to find her brother.
 Armed with only the first names of his adoptive parents, she took to the internet for help in December 2022.